mcconnd/SurvISArticle/README.md

-For this example we have provided the object ‘mle.params.RDS’ which contains a list with summary parmeter estimates and covariance matrices for the six standard parametric survival models fit to data from the KEYNOTE-XXX study, shown in the figure below.
+For this example we have provided the object ‘mle.params.RDS’ which contains a list with summary parmeter estimates and covariance matrices for the six standard parametric survival models fit to data from the KEYNOTE-426 study, shown in the figure below.

 ![](plots_mle.png)